 Our first work which takes place in the teaching of reading is the teaching of Phonics.
-Our approach to phonics is to teach Systematic Synthetic Phonics (as required by the Department of Education) through the Letters and Sounds scheme.
+Our approach to phonics is to teach Systematic Synthetic Phonics (as required by the Department of Education) through the Little Wandle scheme.
 We teach phonics with the expectation that our pupils will be fluent readers having secured word recognition skills by the end of Key Stage 1 (Year 2).

 This begins in Nursery with the teaching of Phase One phonics which centres around children being able to recognise sounds that they can hear which is a preparation for moving onto learning the relationship between letters and sounds.